jangroth/aws-certification-notes/devops-engineer-professional.md

 ##### Notifications
 * Can send SNS notifications
-* Better to integrate with CloudWatch events
+* Better to integrate with CloudWatch Events
-* No direct integration with CloudWatch logs
+* No direct integration with CloudWatch Logs
   * However if the CloudWatch agent is installed on the instances they will send logs

 <a name="3_3_3_3"></a>